Electric Spring is an annual festival of sonic exploration of cutting-edge practice in electronic music.

 The symposium will run from 12-5 on Saturday the 24th of Feb in CAM G/01 in the Creative Arts Building.
 The setting will be relatively informal.
 Light refreshments will be provided.

-- Rodrigo Constanzo (freelance)
+Rodrigo Constanzo makes art.

 In the forty years since the release of Brian Eno’s Music for Airports the concept and aesthetics of ambient music have proliferated, influencing artists as diverse as Taylor Deupree, Steven Wilson, David Lynch and The Orb, infusing drone, microsound, minimalism and experimental electronic music as well as aspects of contemporary instrumental music.
 The aim of this two-day conference is to re-appraise ambient music in relation to Eno’s milestone release.